nburako/0Wikipedia/README.md

 # How to install it?

-You can go to Chrome Web Store and search "0Wikipedia" or you can download this repository and upload it to your browser manually by clicking "Customize and control Google Chrome" > "More tools" > "Extensions".
+You can go to Chrome Web Store and search "0Wikipedia" or go to this link: "https://chrome.google.com/webstore/detail/0wikipedia/khomacefeomcipbnbjlkanejinoodbgk" or you can download this repository and upload it to your browser manually by clicking "Customize and control Google Chrome" > "More tools" > "Extensions".